zynksoftware/Zynk-Workflow/docs/_documentation/ProSku-Connector/importing-orders-to-prosku.md

 slug: importing-orders-to-prosku
 title: Uploading orders to ProSKU
 ---
-This task will upload orders that are supplied in the [XML](xml) format.
+This task will upload orders that are supplied in an XML format.

 ## Fields
 The below fields in bold are required when creating a product.